 We need a community response to a community issue!

 The Online Safety Guide has been produced in multiple languages by the eSafety Commisioner.

-Participating Anglican Schools have a Cyber Safety Champion to represent their school in the Anglican Schools Commission Cyber Safety Champion Network.
-Champions are nominated by each school because they fulfil important roles in driving each school’s cyber safety quality improvement agenda and efforts (such as eSmart Schools planning, implementing and sustaining).
+Participating Anglican Schools have a Online Safety Champion to represent their school in the Anglican Schools Commission Online Safety Champion Network.
+Champions are nominated by each school because they fulfil important roles in driving each school’s online safety quality improvement agenda and efforts (such as eSmart Schools planning, implementing and sustaining).
 Speak to your schools Administration and find out who your school’s Cyber Safet Champion is today!

 This is a quick Anti bullying message from His Royal Highness, Prince William, Duke of Cambridge.

 Representatives from the Diana Foundation attended the 2019 eSafety Conference and delivered powerful messages about the effects of cyberbullying on children, and the need for all of us to start to talk and take a stand today!